SymfonyCasts/symfony5/sfcasts/ep5-security/errors-logout.md

 this *should* work.
 By the way, you might be wondering why we needed to create a route and controller at all!
 Great question!
 We actually *don't* need a controller, it will never be called.
 But we *do* need a route.
-If we *didn't* have one, the routing system would trigger a 404 error before the logout system could work its magic.
-Plus, it's nice to have a route so we can generate URLs to it.
+If we *didn't* have one, the routing system would trigger a 404 error *before* the logout system could work its magic.
+Plus, it's nice to have a route so we can generate a URL to it.

 Ok: let's test this thing!
-Let's log in first: `abraca_admin@example.com` and password `tada`.
+Log in first: `abraca_admin@example.com` and password `tada`.
 Awesome: we *are* authenticated.
-Manually go to `/logout` and... got it!
-We are now logged out!
+Manually go to `/logout` and... we are now logged out!
 The default behavior of the system is to log us out and redirect back to the homepage.
 If you need to customize that, there are a few options.
 First, under the `logout` key, you can change `target` to some other URL or route name.

 But we can also hook into the logout process via an event listener, a topic that we'll talk about towards the end of the tutorial.

-Next: let's add give each user a *real* password.
+Next: let's give each user a *real* password.
 This will involve hashing passwords so we can securely store them in the database and then *checking* those hashed passwords during authentication.
 Symfony makes both of these easy.